ArkToria/arktoria.github.io/UIAndUsage.md

 ![core settings](/UI/core_dialog.png)

-- Core Path: v2ray / v2ray.exe executable file
+- Core Path: the apth of your executable file - `v2ray` / `v2ray.exe`
-- Assets Path: File directory containing `geoip.dat` and geosite.dat
+- Assets Path: File directory containing `geoip.dat` and `geosite.dat`

-If the core is successfully found, the core information will be displayed below.
-And before you test the API, you should start the proxy node by double click the item card on the `HomePage`.
+If the core is found as expected, the core information will be displayed in "Core info".

+Also, before you test the API, you should start the proxy node by double clicking the item card on the `HomePage`.

 ### Inbound Settings

 ![inbound settings](/UI/inbound_setting.png)

-We currently do not provide any form of a global or transparent proxy, which means you need the set the environment variables or software built-in proxy client, such as `Telegram Desktop` and your browser, to the correct listening port.
-And these ports should not be occupied.
+Currently, we do not provide any form of a global or transparent proxy, which means you need the set the environment variables or software built-in proxy client, such as `Telegram Desktop` and your browser, to the correct listening port.
+These ports should not be occupied by other applications.
 [More...](/FAQ?id=core)

 ### Application Settings